LegoMasterBuilder/LegoMasterBuilder/README.md

 ## Hi there 👋

 # I'm Hans
-I’m Hans, a BS Computer Science graduate from UP Diliman with a passion for turning ideas into practical digital solutions.
+I’m Hans, a BS Computer Science graduate from the University of the Philippines Diliman with a passion for turning ideas into practical digital solutions.
 I enjoy working with Python, web and software development, while also exploring UI/UX and data science to combine logic with creativity.
 I thrive in collaborative environments and always aim to create meaningful, impactful work.

 Take a closer look at what I can do ↓